From dream start to nightmare end: Gareth Bale's Real stay turns sour

 And these are the fans who once whistled at Ronaldo; the club's record goalscorer, the most successful player in the club's history.

-Bale has been criticized for his love of golf.
+Bale has also been criticized for his love of golf.
 Reports emerged in some media outlets last season that the Cardiff-born star plays too much, does not mix with his teammates and goes to bed early.

 As far as crimes committed by professional athletes go, playing golf and early nights are not exactly up there.